panchul/workspace/doc/Motivational.md

 ---

-﻿“We don't see things as they are, we see them as we are.”
+"We don't see things as they are, we see them as we are."

+---

+"It requires wisdom to understand wisdom: the music is nothing if the audience is deaf" -- Walter Lippmann

 ---